atapas/add-copyright/README.md

 test();
 ```

-# To Run this on your Source Code
+# To run this on your source code

 - Clone the project.
 This project comes with a script file called `addcopyright.sh` and few test files to test out things before you feel comfortable to try it on your source code.
 - Browse to the folder where you have cloned the project.
 - Change directory to `add-copyright` folder.
-- Open a shell or Gitbash or any unix command supported prompt.
+- Open a shell.
 - Execute this command:
   ```bash
    export COPYRIGHTLEN=`wc -l copyright.txt | cut -f1 -d ' '`